noahehall/theBookOfNoah/aws_developer.md

       - Message can contain upto 256KB of text, billed at 64KB chunks
       - Even though there is one message of 256Kb its basically 4 request for billing since (4 * 64KB)
       - Visibility timeout by default is 30 Seconds up to 12 hour maximum (ChangeMessageVisibility) / maximum visibility
+      - Visibility timeout expires that means there is a failure somewhere since that message was polled but not processed and hence not deleted so other some other process will poll the message again and visibility timeout starts again.
       - Maximum long polling timeout 20 seconds
   - SNS
     1. billing